Discover how your student can develop their academic profile to differentiate themselves from other applicants.

 Your child should be focusing on selecting courses with weighted GPA in mind rather than unweighted.
 Even if his or her high school sends transcripts to colleges with unweighted GPAs listed, college admissions officers will adjust grades in AP/Honors courses upwards before evaluating for admission.

 These classes provide students access to a standardized level of challenging coursework.
+If a student passes the AP exam, he or she may be able to earn college credit.

 These classes, although highly regarded by college admissions officers, there are less than 2,000 high schools that offer them in the United States.
+They are available to 11th and 12th graders and the class runs over the course of two years.
+If a student passes the IB exam, he or she may be able to earn college credit.